A Projection Framework for Testing Shape Restrictions That Form Convex Cones: The Inferential Framework

 Next, we illustrate the computation of projections.
 As described in Appendix \ref{App: convex cone}, when closed form expressions do not exist, the projection $\Pi_{\Lambda}(\theta)$ can be computed by solving a linearly constrained quadratic program: for some $A\in\mathbf M^{m\times k}$,

 where $\vartheta\in\mathbf R^k$ is the vector of values $\theta$ takes at the grid points, and $Ah\ge 0$ is the discretized version of the restriction in question.
-As an extensively studied problem, \eqref{Eqn: LCQP} admits polynomial-time algorithms; e.g., the iteration complexity of the interior point method is $O(\sqrt{m+k}\log(1/\epsilon))$ for an $\epsilon$-accurate solution \citep{Gondzio2012IPM}.
+As an extensively studied problem, \eqref{Eqn: LCQP} admits polynomial-time algorithms; e.g., the iteration complexity of the interior point method is $O(\sqrt{m+k}\log(1/\epsilon))$ for an $\epsilon$-accurate solution.

 Finally, since \eqref{Eqn: LCQP} is inherently more complicated to compute in higher dimensions, we note a number of strategies for ameliorating the situation.
-First, the recently developed open-source solver OSQP (\url{https://osqp.org}) is very robust in solving large scale quadratic programming problems \citep{StellatoBanjacGoulartBemporadBoyd2020OSQP}.
+First, the recently developed open-source solver OSQP (\url{https://osqp.org}) is very robust in solving large scale quadratic programming problems.
 Second, while projection under convexity/concavity is computationally demanding in multivariate settings, the representation result in \citet{Kuosmanen2008Convex}, when coupled with the OSQP solver, can help significantly reduce the computation cost.
-Lastly, with regressors more than two or three, one may consider employing semiparametric models, instead of fully nonparametric ones, to alleviate the curse of dimensionality, as suggested in, for example, \citet[p.264]{FanGijbels1996Local} and \citet{IchimuraTodd2007Imple}.
+Last, with regressors more than two or three, one may consider employing semiparametric models, instead of fully nonparametric ones, to alleviate the curse of dimensionality.